 The focus is to identify bottlenecks affecting the coffee and pepper value chains and opportunities and make recommendations regarding further possible research and development work considered important.
 This is designed to define and introduce long-term holistic whole-of-chain improvement steps.

-Overall, the project aims to form part of a longer-term effort to improve the livelihoods of smallholders in the Central Highlands of Vietnam by developing technical solutions and upscaling innovations and impact through action research and agribusiness-led development.
+Overall, the project aimed to form part of a longer-term effort to improve the livelihoods of smallholders in the Central Highlands of Vietnam by developing technical solutions and upscaling innovations and impact through action research and agribusiness-led development.

 - Conducting a market trend analysis by characterising the Vietnamese Robusta coffee and black pepper positioning on world markets and assess the range of possible value chain upgrading strategies.